33 Frugal After-School Snacks Every 90s Kid Survived On

 16. Dry Cereal

 Cereal by the handful, straight from the box, standing in the pantry doorway.
 No bowl, no milk, no rules.
-This was “second breakfast,” and every 90s kid ran the operation like they’d invented it personally.
+This was “second breakfast,” and every 90s kid ran the operation like they’d invented it personally, working through boxes that, decades later, would turn out to be some of the “junk” cereals that were secretly better for you than anyone assumed.

 The sweet cereals were obviously the target, eaten like candy while cartoons ran in the next room.
 Marshmallow pieces were mined out selectively, leaving behind a box of plain cereal that some unlucky future breakfast would have to reckon with.